redeyed-vault/thespian/README.md

 If run with just the bare minimum arguments as shown above, Yari will randomly generate the character's race, subrace, sex, class and path.
 Level will be defaulted to 1, the ratio will be defaulted to 50 and the background defaults to the default for the chosen class.

 Generated characters will always be saved in XML format to the directory *$HOME/Yari*.

+#### DISCLAIMER

+This software is not affiliated with, endorsed, sponsored, or specifically approved by Wizards of the Coast LLC.
+This software is a fan made tool.